ejorozco/kafka-streams/README.md

 python3 -m pip install -U -r requirements.txt
 ```

-note: if issues, please see dependency requirments.
+note: if issues, please see dependency requirements.
 May need to downgrade or uninstall dependencies

 run application
 ```